Tradeoffs and Comparison Complexity: Theory of Comparison Complexity

 \end{definition}

-As with the $L_1$-complexity representation, the ease of comparison between two options under the CDF-complexity representation is governed by their value-dissimilarity ratio --- that is, the value difference between the two options normalized by a measure of their dissimilarity.
-The specific dissimilarity measure in our representation, $d_{CDF}(x,y)$, is a metric equal to the area between the utility-valued CDFs of $x$ and $y$, and so captures how similarly the payoffs in $x$ and $y$ are distributed.\footnote{$d_{CDF}$ is a special case of the Wasserstein metric, a distance notion defined over probability distributions.}
+As with $L_1$-complexity, $\tau_{xy}^{CDF}$ is governed by the value-dissimilarity ratio.
+The specific distance metric in our representation $d_{CDF}(x,y)$ measures the area between the utility-valued CDFs of $x$ and $y$, and intuitively captures how similarly the payoffs in $x$ and $y$ are distributed.
+For linear $u$, $d_{CDF}$ reduces to the 1-Wasserstein metric, which has been shown to predict noise in lottery choice \citep{enke_quantifying_2023,erev_combining_2008,buschena_generalized_2008}. \\

-This measure provides a formal foundation for empirical work which has documented a tight connection between the CDF distance and choice rates.
-In particular, \cite{enke_quantifying_2023} and \cite{erev_combining_2008} show that the performance of lottery choice models markedly improves when choice noise is allowed to vary with a special case of $d_{CDF}$ in which $u$ is linear. \cite{fishburn_probabilistic_1978} proposes and axiomatizes a closely related model of binary choice over lotteries in which choice probabilities are increasing in the CDF ratio.\footnote{We thank Paulo Natenzon for bringing our attention to this paper.} As discussed in Section 2.3.4 and Appendix \ref{APP:theory_axioms}, we provide an alternative axiomatic foundation for this choice model using properties analogous to our multiattribute axioms.
-We also extend each of our models to multinomial choice.